foreverfighter/coding-for-non-coders/README.md

 ### Why don't I need quotes for strings when setting shell variables?

 In the `VAR=value` syntax, value is taken to be a string _by default_ when there are no spaces in it.
 If there are spaces, you need to enclose the string in quotes.

+## Docker

+### What is docker?

+An app that allows the deployment of software in independent containers.

 ## Jobs